 There are things you are supposed to do before you are wrongfully convicted.
 These include:

-Hire a competent, defensive attorney: You will have to remain silent and hire someone conversant with the law to help protect your legal rights.
+Hire a competent, defensive attorney: You will have to remain silent and hire someone conversant with the law, like Attorney Stewart Salwin, to help protect your legal rights.

 Get experts to do some pre-file investigation regarding your case: It involves your lawyer doing a thorough examination of the crime.
 They make sure the charges are not filed until a thorough investigation is completed.